 I wish to walk a lot in Spain because I want to admire its beauty from a close range.
 Add to it, for exercise purposes and also to maintain my health and of my husband.
 The benefits of walking are enormous and there is no better way than exercising for free.

 I wish to learn to swim

 Last but not the least, the ultimate outdoor activity to learn is swimming.
 I wish to be so good at it.
-We will live very close to the beach and I can´t just sit there while people around me are playing in the clean fresh sea like dolphins, can I?
-I’m looking forward to getting tanned and enjoy the life with my husband in a pleasant climate with clean air and 320 days of sun every year.
+We will live very close to the beach and I can’t just sit there while the people around me are playing in the clean fresh sea like dolphins, can I?
+I’m looking forward to getting tanned and enjoying life with my husband in a pleasant climate with clean air and 320 days of sun every year.